Draco (lizard): Distribution and habitats

+Members of Draco are primarily arboreal, inhabiting tropical rainforests, and are almost never found on the forest floor.

+Overall description

+They are insectivorous, primarily feeding on eusocial insects such as ants and termites.
+The colour of the patagium is strongly correlated to the colour of falling leaves in their range, which complements their cryptic camouflage resembling tree bark; both are likely to be camouflage against predatory birds.

 Gliding

 The lizards are well known for their "display structures" and ability to glide long distances using their wing-like, patagial membranes supported by elongated thoracic ribs to generate lift forces.
 The hindlimbs in cross section form a streamlined and contoured airfoil, and are also probably involved in generating lift.
 Gliding is both used to escape predators, and as the primary means of moving through their forest habitat.
-The folding and unfolding of the membrane is controlled by the iliocostalis and intercostal muscles, that in other lizards are used to control breathing.
+The folding and unfolding of the membrane is controlled by the iliocostalis and intercostal muscles, which in other lizards are used to control breathing.
 At takeoff, the lizard jumps and descends headfirst, orientating itself so that the underside of the body is parallel to the ground.
 During flight, the back arches, forming the patagium into a cambered surface, and the forelimbs grab the front of the patagium, forming a straight front edge to the aerofoil.
 The forelimbs are used to manipulate the patagium in order to adjust the trajectory during flight.
 Maximum gliding speeds have been found to be between 5.2 and 7.6 metres per second, depending on the species.
 During the landing process, the glide is mostly horizontal.

 Immediately before landing, the forelimbs release the patagium.
 The landing is forefeet-first, followed by hindfeet.
 The shape of the gliding membrane does not correlate with body size, meaning the larger species have proportionately less lift-generating surface area and consequently higher wing loading.

-Habitat and ecology

-Members of Draco are primarily arboreal, inhabiting tropical rainforests, and are almost never found on the forest floor.
-They are insectivorous, primarily feeding on ants and termites.
-The colour of the patagium is strongly correlated to the colour of the local falling leaves, likely as camouflage against predatory birds.

-Social behaviour and reproduction
+Life history

 Draco lizards are highly territorial, with the home range consisting of one or a few trees.
 The trees are actively guarded by males, with territory-less males searching the forest landscape in search of vacant areas.
 Experimental studies have determined that suitable unoccupied territories were claimed within a few hours of the removal of a dominant male.
 Females move freely through the territories.
-The patagium is used as a display structure during courtship and territorial disputes between rival males, alongside the opening of a colourful dewlap.
+The patagium is used as a display structure during courtship and territorial disputes between rival males, alongside the opening of a brightly-colored dewlap that contrasts with their camouflaged body scalation.
 The dewlap is translucent, and deliberately orientated perpendicular to the orientation of the sun during display in order to enhance visibility.
-Draco is sexually dimorphic, with females being larger than males.
+Draco lizards are sexually dimorphic, with females being larger than males.
 The only time a female flying lizard ventures to the ground is when she is ready to lay her eggs.
 She descends the tree she is on and makes a nest hole by forcing her head into the soil.
-She then lays 2–5 eggs before filling the hole and guards the eggs for approximately 24 hours, but then leaves and has nothing more to do with her offspring.
+She then lays a clutch of 2–5 eggs before filling the hole and guards the eggs for approximately 24 hours, but then leaves and has nothing more to do with her offspring.